alexrotaru15/actors-crawler/readme.md

-Scrape viewed movies on imdb to identify the most viewed actors.
+Scrape viewed movies from imdb personal account to identify the most viewed actors and directors.

 Using Selenium we access the first page with rated movies on a personal IMDB account and scrape through all the pages to find the individual links for each movie.
 Looping through the list of links, we will access each one of them and get the title, year and the main actors from the page (not the cast page).